junxit/us-congress-bills-111/metadata.md

 - 2009-12-16 — Rule provides for consideration of H.R.
 3326, H.J.
 Res.
 64, H.R.
 4314 and H.R.
 2847.
 - 2009-12-16 — Rules Committee Resolution H. Res.
 976 Reported to House.
 Rule provides for consideration of H.R.
 3326, H.J.
 Res.
 64, H.R.
 4314 and H.R.
 2847.
 - 2009-12-16 — The previous question was ordered pursuant to the rule. (consideration: CR H15430)
+- 2009-12-18 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2009-12-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 245.